Katerina420/Data-Analysis-Portfolio/README.md

 ## Interactive Dashboard of trend of video games by Excel PivotTable
 Interactive Dashboard is one of most convenient method to combine whold data analysis and present to your audiences.
 I made an interactive dashboard, contains the trend of video games from 1980 to 2020, through three individual Excel spreadsheets.

-So you can run the PivotTable Project file to check dashboard, there is an instruction on the second sheet if you need it.
+So you can run the PivotTable Project file and download Dashboard Project.xlsm to check dashboard, there is an instruction on the second sheet if you need it.

 ## Thank you for your time